-Co-Founder and Director of Tspeak a telephony, web hosting, email and domain name sales company which went on to develop an online payment system similar to the popular PayPal service and then rebranded as CredECard with the launch of a debit card offering.
+Co-Founder and Director of Tspeak a telephony, web hosting, email and domain name sales company which went on to develop an online payment system similar to the popular PayPal service and then rebranded as CredECard with the launch of a debit card and online account.
 This company was subsequently bought by a larger company servicing the payment card sector.

-Co-Founder of Yorkshire Dales based Internet Service Provider, community web site and web development company.
-One of the first “Internet” companies in the UK and creators of the “first community web site in a day” a project for the town of Trimdon which featured on BBC News and for which the team were thanked in person by Tony Blair the Prime Minister.
+In 1994/1995 I was the Co-Founder of a Yorkshire Dales based Internet Service Provider, community web site and web development company.
+This was one of the first “Internet” companies in the UK and creators of the “first community web site in a day” a project for the town of Trimdon which featured on national BBC News and for which the team were thanked in person by Tony Blair the Prime Minister.